 The employee may agree to work additional hours over and above their employment contract.
 Mutually agreed hours is defined where the Employer and the employee mutually agree to change the hours of work or work additional hours within the ordinary span of hours.
-Any hours worked in excess of the full time equivalent hours will be paid at the applicable overtime rates.
+The additional hours so worked are to be taken into account in the pro rata calculation of all leave and other entitlements.
+Any hours worked in excess of the full time equivalent hours or in excess of the agreed additional hours will be paid at the applicable overtime rates.